tresoldi/ngesh/docs/readme.rst

    $ beast example.xml

-We can proceed normally here: use BEAST2’s ``treeannotator`` (or similar software) to generate a summary tree, which we store in ``examples/summary.nex``, and plot the results with ``figtree`` (or, again, similar software).
+We can go ahead normally here: use BEAST2’s ``treeannotator`` (or similar software) to generate a summary tree, which we store in ``examples/summary.nex``, and plot the results with ``figtree`` (or, again, similar software).